 Instruments use resonators or hollow chambers that amplify sound when the air inside vibrates.
 For example, a violin produces sound by drawing a bow across stretched strings to make them vibrate.
 The hollow frame of the violin and the air inside it act as a resonator.
 Similarly, a drum produces sound when the top of it is struck, and it vibrates.
 The drum and the air inside of it are the resonators.

 Engineers who specialize in acoustics study the properties of sound.
 They design concert halls to maximize sound quality and the reflection of sound waves.
 If you’ve ever noticed drapes in a concert hall, they are there because they’re made of a soft material that absorbs sound waves instead of reflecting them.

 Sound waves are used to explore underwater as well.
 Sonar (Sound Navigation and Ranging) is a system that uses the reflection of underwater sound waves to detect objects.
 The waves bounce off of objects in the ocean and return to the sonar system, which can determine how far away something is.
 It can also determine its speed and direction.
 Dolphins, bats, and other animals use echolocation to navigate and search for food.
-Echolocation is the process of locating objects by emitting sounds and interpreting the reflected sound waves.
+Echolocation is locating objects by emitting sounds and interpreting the reflected sound waves.

 Sound waves are also used to see inside the human body.
 An ultrasound produces sound waves at a high frequency, which can pass through the skin.
 The waves that are reflected are used to make an image.
 For example, when a woman is pregnant, a doctor uses an ultrasound machine to see an image of the fetus developing inside her.

 - What is a resonator?